Collaborative Knowledge Distillation via a Learning-by-Education Node Community: Introduction

-Specific algorithmic components of the LENC framework are: a) an Out-Of-Distribution (OOD) detection algorithm (e.g., the simple Likelihood Regret (LR) \cite{xiao2020likelihood} can be adopted), for DNN node task-agnostic knowledge self-assessment, b) a knowledge transfer mechanism (e.g., standard neural distillation \cite{hinton2015distilling}, more advanced distillation variants, or even simple parameter copy), and c) a CL algorithm (e.g., EWC \cite{kirkpatrick2017overcoming} can be adopted), for ensuring the retention of previously acquired knowledge in each node.
-This article details a LENC node architecture that integrates all of the above components into an interactive LENC community participant, as well as the transactional peer-to-peer knowledge exchanges within this task-agnostic CKD community.
+The above limitations of current CKD methods have \emph{motivated} our research.
+Aiming to address them, this article introduces the Learning-by-Education Node Community (LENC) framework, where nodes autonomously assume teacher or student roles in task-agnostic, on-line, transactional exchanges.
+Each node self-assesses its familiarity with current streaming inputs; if they are unknown, this node dynamically becomes a student and broadcasts the stream to its peers in order to detect potential teachers.
+If a teacher is found, its relevant knowledge is transmitted to the current student via neural distillation \cite{hinton2015distilling}, while CL is employed for retaining prior knowledge; all fully automatically.

+The flexibly decided teacher/student role, as well as the task-agnostic nature of the framework, simulates a community of human nodes where an unknown data stimulus coming from the environment triggers the urge to attain relevant knowledge from other humans, e.g., from a specialized teacher.
+Among multi-node CKD protocols, LENC uniquely couples task-agnostic CL with dynamic role assignment, which is a key characteristic of human communities.

 Without loss of generality, the description of the LENC framework below assumes a classification application.
-However, there is no inherent reason to exclude other machine learning problems such as regression \cite{Karamouzas2022} \cite{papaioannidis2022fast} \cite{Chatziparaskevas2024}, object detection \cite{Symeonidis2023} \cite{Li2024TAI}, semantic segmentation \cite{papaioannidis2021autonomous} \cite{papaioannidis2022ICIP} \cite{Xiao2024TAI}, etc., although such formulations exceed the scope of this article.

-Experimental evaluation on a proof-of-concept implementation demonstrates the LENC functionalities and benefits across multiple scenarios.
-The conducted experiments showcase the LENC framework's ability to gradually maximize the average test accuracy of the community of interacting DNN nodes in image classification problems, as well as its ability to learn on-line from small batches of unlabelled data.
-In fact, it overcomes all competing existing methods in such settings.
+Experimental evaluation on a proof-of-concept implementation demonstrates the LENC functionalities across multiple scenarios.
+The conducted experiments showcase the LENC framework's ability to gradually improve the average test accuracy of the community of interacting DNN nodes in image classification problems, as well as its ability to learn on-line from small batches of unlabelled data.
+LENC performs well in the realistic task-agnostic, on-line CKD setting.